CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 10. Click on **Apply**.

-11. And after all the configurations are made click on **Save** on the Settings | Auto provisioning page.
+11. Once all the configurations are made, click on **Save** on the Settings | Auto provisioning page.

 <br>